 In addition to sun-dried tomatoes, roasted red peppers, and almonds, it’s is livened up by garlic, lemon, parsley, and – one of my favorite ingredients of all time – smoked paprika.
 It’s like someone took all of the most flavorful ingredients they could find and made a sauce – and it works.
 Big time.

-And it’s so easy to make – just throw the ingredients in the blender and blend!
+This part is especially easy!
+Just throw the ingredients in the blender and blend!
 The almonds give the sauce an intriguing texture – it’s thick like hummus, but bits of almond lend heft and body.

 Romesco Sauce Uses